WooCommerce Promotions: 21 Practical Tactics To Drive More Holiday Sales

 Send them a couple of reminders before you finally start the sale.
 Take a look at this email with the embedded countdown timer:

-Click here to: Create emails with a countdown timer to show the deadline of your campaign.
+Click here to: Create emails with a countdown timer to show the deadline for your campaign.

 15. Create Holiday-Themed Email Series To Help People Choose The Right Gifts